 Unless you’re a writer yourself, you probably don’t go anywhere near these sites.
 After all, what use would you have for blog posts like “How to Smash Writer’s Block to Bits” or “How to Schedule Your Writing Time?“

 But if you don’t at least take a look at the bylines behind the aforementioned posts, you’ll be missing out on some mad writing skills.
 Writers usually lurk on sites like the ones on The Write Life’s 100 Best Websites for Writers for their daily dose of writing tips.
 Occasionally, they write a guest post or two for those sites, so they can add a handful of pieces to their portfolio and show the world that “writer” isn’t just a meaningless badge they brandish around for the heck of it.

-Start By Looking Here: 20 Sites To Get Paid For Writing And Blogging
+30 Best Sites to Get Paid For Writing & Blogging

 Aside from (guest) posting on writers’ websites, writers also let loose in these websites’ comments sections.
 Unlike most, these comments sections tend to be well-moderated, so there’s little to none of the usual vitriol you find in those places.